Explicit non-asymptotic bounds for the distance to the first-order Edgeworth expansion: Control of Delta(n,E) under moment conditions only

+\begin{remark} In the regime where $K_{4,n}$ tends to infinity faster than $\sqrt{n}$, our bounds do not tend to $0$.
+This is the case in particular for the term that is multiplied by $\Indicator_{\{\Delta \neq 0\}}$.
+In this case, the bounds given by Theorem~\ref{thm:nocont_choiceEps} are still valid; in some cases, the right-hand side will be larger than $1$ and therefore the inequality trivially still holds.
+This can be interpreted in the following sense: the average kurtosis of the distribution increases too fast for the distance to the first-order Edgeworth expansion to be controlled by our techniques. \end{remark} }

 Note that it is possible to replace $\Ktroisntilde$ by the simpler upper bound $2 K_{3,n}$ under Assumption~\ref{hyp:basic_as_inid} (respectively by $K_{3,n}+1$ under Assumption~\ref{hyp:basic_as_iid}).
-This theorem displays a bound of order $n^{-1/2}$ on $\DeltaE.$ The rate $n^{-1/2}$ cannot be improved when only assuming moment conditions on $(X_i)_{i=1,\dots,n}$ (\cite{esseen1945}, \cite{cramer1962}).
+This theorem displays a bound of order $n^{-1/2}$ on $\DeltaE$ {in the regime where $K_{4,n}$ is bounded by a fixed constant.} The rate $n^{-1/2}$ cannot be improved when only assuming moment conditions on $(X_i)_{i=1,\dots,n}$ (\cite{esseen1945}, \cite{cramer1962}).
 Another nice aspect of those bounds is their dependence on $\lambdatroisn$.
 For many classes of distributions, $\lambda_{3,n}$ can, in fact, be exactly zero.
 This is the case if for every $i = 1,\dots,n$, $X_i$ has a non-skewed distribution, such as any distribution that is symmetric around its expectation.
 More generally, $|\lambda_{3,n}|$ can be substantially smaller than $K_{3,n}$, decreasing the related terms.

 As mentioned in the Introduction, we are not aware of explicit bounds on $\DeltaE$ under moment conditions only.
 It is thus difficult to assess how our bounds compare to the literature.
 On the other hand, there exist well-established bounds on $\DeltaB$.
 Using Theorem~\ref{thm:nocont_choiceEps}, the bound $(1-x^2)\varphi(x) / 6 \leq \varphi(0)/6 \leq 0.0665 $ for all $x \in \Rb$, and applying the triangle inequality, we can control \(\DeltaB\) as well.
 More precisely, for every $n \geq 3$, we have